-The American Place at Hartford Public Library was formed in 2000, with the support of Hartford Foundation for Public Giving, as a program dedicated to welcoming and assisting a large influx of refugees into the Greater Hartford area.
+The American Place at Hartford Public Library was formed in 2000 as a program dedicated to welcoming and assisting a large influx of refugees into the Greater Hartford area.
 Due to its success, it was made a permanent division of the library in 2005.
 Since then, The American Place has been recognized locally and nationally for its efforts and achievements.